Shilajit for Liver & Kidney Health — What Research Says

 • Unexplained fatigue or confusion

-These can be signs of liver or kidney distress and warrant prompt medical evaluation.
-Most are not caused by shilajit, but any supplement you are taking should be paused while the cause is investigated.
+These can be signs of liver or kidney distress and warrant prompt medical review.
+Most are not caused by shilajit.

 Shop Now →